stoyan/Sultans-of-Speed/sultans.md

 == Hedger Wang
 http://hedgerwow.blogspot.com/
 http://calendar.perfplanet.com/photos/hedger.jpg
-<a href="http://hedgerwow.blogspot.com/">Hedger Wang</a> is a HTML/CSS/JS Fanboy. <br><br>He used to work at Yahoo! as Frontend Tech Lead then at Google on several big projects as UI Developer.
+<a href="http://hedgerwow.blogspot.com/">Hedger Wang</a> is a HTML/CSS/JS Fanboy.
+He used to work at Yahoo! as Frontend Tech Lead then at Google on several big projects as UI Developer.
 Hedger is now a Facebook engineer.

 == Sergey Chikuyonok
 http://chikuyonok.ru/